jjvanzon/JJs-Reference-Architecture/apis.md

 Prefer the `XmlHelper` methods over using the API's directly, because the helper will handle nullability and unicity better.

-`XmlToObjectConverter` and `ObjectToXmlConverter` are also acceptable XML API's.

-In `JJ.Framework.Xml` available on [NuGet](https://www.nuget.org/packages/JJ.Framework.Xml).
-Or `JJ.Framework.Xml.Linq` available on [JJs-Pre-Release-Package-Feed](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml.Linq/overview).
+`XmlToObjectConverter` and `ObjectToXmlConverter` are also acceptable XML API's in `JJ.Framework.Xml` available on [NuGet](https://www.nuget.org/packages/JJ.Framework.Xml) or `JJ.Framework.Xml.Linq` available on [`JJs-Pre-Release-Package-Feed`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml.Linq/overview).

 Keeping Bi-Directional Relationships in Sync